Less mess, less stress and more control at every step - because a great fitting restoration should never be a surprise.

 An error has occurred while submitting.
 Please try again later

-In this on-demand webinar we will help you to identify common impression problems, determine potential causes and provide solutions to get your impression procedure under control.
+In this on-demand webinar we will help you to identify common dental impression problems, determine potential causes and provide solutions to get your impression procedure under control.

 Our speakers: Dr. Akit Patel, BDS MFDS RCS, MClinDent (Pros), MRD RCS and Dr. John Rafelt 3M™ Clinical Specialist